A Lawrence education is more affordable than you may think.

 HEERF Grant Reporting: Institutional Portion

-Click here to view the Quarterly Budget and Expenditure Reporting under Section 18004(a)(1) of the CARES Act.
-This is the final report for the institutional portion.
+Click here to view the most recent Quarterly Budget and Expenditure Reporting of institutional funds under Section 18004(a)(1) of the CARES Act.
+The following HEERF institutional reports are available:

 HEERF Grant Reporting: Emergency Financial Aid Grants to Students